janetlee/retirement_calculator/README.md

 I built this for fun as a vanilla JS coding project because recruiters kept asking me if I had a portfolio site.

+_Disclaimer:_
+This is not vetted out in any way.
+If you really need professional financial advice, seek out an actual financial management professional.

 To run, download the repo.
 One the command line, from the `/server` directory, type `node server.js` Open the browser once the log shows the listener is running on the right port.